Alluxio/alluxio/docs/en/api/POSIX-API.md

     </tr>
 </table>

-For example, a workload that repeatedly gets information of 1 million files and runs for 50 minutes may set the following configuration:
+For example, a workload that repeatedly gets information of 1 million files and runs for 50 minutes can set the following configuration:
 ```
 alluxio.user.metadata.cache.enabled=true
 alluxio.user.metadata.cache.max.size=1000000